 For decades, condenser microphones have been the obvious choice in the recording studio, but what sets condenser microphones apart from dynamic microphones?

-More sensitive due to a flatter frequency response (respond well to wider range of frequencies
+More sensitive due to a flatter frequency response (respond well to a wider range of frequencies

 Record all sound (not so great in a cafe, but ideal in studio)